edofiorini/Baselines-for-Anomaly-Detection/README.md

 ## Results

 ## Usage
-In order to make the project more interactive, all the project is developed in a ```colab``` file.
+In order to make the project more interactive, all the project is developed in a ```colab``` file, which is composed of different sections.

-You can decide which dataset and method to use.
+You need to run all the first sections.
+Then, you can decide which dataset and method to use.
+Instead for testing the section is only one.